dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - Front End Design is typically the `UI, Layout, typography/fonts, images` and many other visual elements/aspects shown on the web page and their styling.
 - One can also refer it as usability and user experience design as well

-#### 3 pillars / core Languages/technologies used for Frond End Design/Development
+#### 3 pillars / core Languages/technologies used for Frond End Web Design/Development
-- HTML (HyperText Markup Language)
+1. **HTML (HyperText Markup Language)** - Essential Structure / Content, Redable and convey structure to user
-- CSS (Cascading Style Sheet)
+2. **CSS (Cascading Style Sheet)** - Page Design / Layouts / Styling / Formattings, look and feel
-- JavaScript (JS)
+3. **JavaScript (JS)** - Page Behavior, Logic, Conditions and Validations

 #### Front End Design/Web Design
 Web Design is creating and designing web pages, designing for all user interfaces/experiences like browsers, screen readers, mobiles, printers

 #### Front-End Design/Development includes
 - The visual part of web design